-Even before closing out merger negotiations with Procter & Gamble, Tristan Walker had already put in a bid for a home in Atlanta in an act of equal parts good faith and muscle memory.
+When Tristan Walker put in a bid for a home in Atlanta, it was an act of equal parts good faith and muscle memory.
 He remembered coming to the city in 2008, and predicting its ecosystem explosion based off an energy that he says still fuels every sector from start-ups to tech.
-So, instead of moving the Silicon Valley-based Walker & Co. to P&G’s headquarters in Cincinnati, Atlanta is where you’ll find the CEO, his flagship brands Bevel and Form and his coveted cultural cache.
+So, instead of moving the Silicon Valley-based Walker & Co. to Procter & Gamble’s headquarters in Cincinnati, after the merger was finalized, Atlanta is where you’ll find the CEO, his flagship brands Bevel and Form and his coveted cultural cache.

 Reverse Migration / What’s really important to me and the reason I started Walker & Co. is to serve us; serve us by developing a suite of products that work for us, that speaks our language and really celebrates what our community means to the world.
 Not only our buying power, but our cultural influence.
 When I think about a place where we can meet these consumers face to face, it’s Atlanta.
 Atlanta has been our best city from a sales perspective not only for online sales but also retail sales, and the city has shown us so much love.
 It was important for me that we met Atlanta where it was and gave back some of that support.